electron/electron/docs/api/web-frame.md

 `data` are secure schemes because they cannot be corrupted by active network attackers.

-## webFrame.registerUrlSchemeAsBypassingCsp(scheme)
+### `webFrame.registerUrlSchemeAsBypassingCsp(scheme)`

 * `scheme` String

-Resources will be loaded from this `scheme` regardless of page's Content Security Policy.
+Resources will be loaded from this `scheme` regardless of the current page's Content Security Policy.

 [spellchecker]: https://github.com/atom/node-spellchecker